Translate English video to French | AI tool | HeyGen

 English to French

-Localising your English videos for French-speaking audiences should feel simple and fast.
+Localizing your English videos for French-speaking audiences should be simple and fast.
 HeyGen helps you turn English videos into polished French versions with clear subtitles, natural AI voiceovers, and accurate translations that keep your tone and message intact.
 You can translate videos for viewers in France, Canada, Belgium, Switzerland, and other French-speaking regions without using complex tools or recording new audio.

 Tap to upload a video!Upload a video!